 Princeton, New Jersey: A Visitors Guide

-Princeton, home of the prestigious ivy league university, offers much more than the typical “ College Town”.
-It has a picturesque, vibrant downtown, with upscale shops, restaurants, businesses, theatre, and places of historical interest.
+It has a picturesque, vibrant downtown, with upscale shops, restaurants, businesses, theatres, and places of historical interest.

 Princeton has a rich historical heritage.
 In 1777, George Washington led the American patriots against General Cornwallis's British forces in the Battle of Princeton.
 Later in 1783, the Continental Congress met in the university's Nassau Hall, convening here when news came that the peace treaty between Britain and America had been signed.

-This town is especially attractive in the summer and the autumn months, when its tree-lined streets, many of them over 100 years old, manicured lawns, flowers, walks, and hedges, and mansions are all in harmony with nature.
+This town is especially attractive in the summer and the autumn months, when its tree-lined streets, many of them over 100 years old, manicured lawns, flowers, walks, hedges, and mansions are all in harmony with nature.

 Palmer Square